undergrad-partner-school

 Retention Rate

-As reported in 2025, the freshman retention rate for St. John's College, Santa Fe was 81.08%, reflecting the superb quality of the educational programs at this institution.
+As reported in 2025, the freshman retention rate for St. John's College, Santa Fe was 81.08%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this school is 55%.
+The six-year graduation rate at this institution stands at 55%.

 Student Body